Pioneering assessment of a woodchip bioreactor with an organic cropping system

 • Production Systems: organic agriculture

 Improved drainage via tiling is essential for economically viable crop production in many parts of the North Central Region but this practice contributes to water quality problems by increasing nitrogen (N) loss from fields.
 A woodchip bioreactor is a trench full of woodchips that cleans N from tile drainage water using the natural process of denitrification.
-This study will monitor a bioreactor at a farm in Illinois that is transitioning to organic production.
-Importantly, a bioreactor with an organic cropping system has never been studied.
-Our monitoring will assess bioreactor effectiveness and also allow greater understanding of the magnitude of tile drainage N losses under organic cropping systems.
-Results will be measured in lb N/ac leaving the field, lb N/ac removed by the bioreactor, and % of the N removed by the bioreactor that would otherwise have gone downstream.
-Popular press and newsletter articles will be written to share information for outreach.
-Bioreactors promote stewardship of our water resources (ecologically sound), are a cost-effective practice for reducing N loss in tile drainage water (economically viable), and are socially responsible in that they provide cleaner water for downstream neighbors and ultimately the Gulf of Mexico.
+This study monitored a bioreactor at my Illinois farm during transition to organic production.
+Importantly, this was the first study of a bioreactor with an organic cropping system.
+Summed over the two-year monitoring period, the bioreactor was 47% efficient at removing N from the water that flowed through it, and 33% efficient considering untreated water that was routed around the bioreactor.
+This compares favorably to the 25% edge-of-field efficiency that bioreactors are rated at in Illinois.
+Bioreactors promote stewardship of our water resources (ecologically sound), are a cost-effective practice for reducing N loss in tile drainage water (economically viable) and are socially responsible in that they provide cleaner water for downstream neighbors and ultimately the Gulf of Mexico.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.